This post may contain affiliate links.

 Thai Rice Culture Explained

-Considering rice is Thailand’s most important crop, with 60% of Thai farmers cultivating it, it’s no surprise that rice is deeply ingrained in all aspects of Thai culture.
+Considering rice is Thailand’s most important crop, with 60% of Thai farmers cultivating it, it’s no surprise rice is deeply ingrained in all aspects of the local culture.

 A key provider of sustenance and nutrition for Thai people, rice has inspired myths, rituals and superstitions, and a number of celebrations are devoted to the rice crop and to asking the gods for rain for good harvests.